sufyanshk/flux_scripts/README.md

 # VASP Flux structure relaxation
-(These files are under development for systems which uses load-leveller\/job-scheduler)\
-VASP and Gnuplot should be installed prior to running these scripts\
+(These files are under development for systems which uses load-leveller\/job-scheduler) VASP and Gnuplot should be installed prior to running these scripts.
 MPIRUN is used for parrallel runs of `vasp_std`.

 These scripts are used to do strucutrual relaxations and get precise